Panthers down Texans 16-10 despite Allen’s fumbles

 The Texans forced another fumble by Allen later in the second quarter on a sack by Whitney Mercilus which was recovered by Carlos Watkins.
 Houston was unable to capitalize on that mistake when DeAndre Hopkins threw an interception on a trick play.

-The Panthers took advantage of that mistake five plays later when McCaffrey ran three yards for a touchdown to make it 10-3 with about a minute left in the first half.
+The Panthers took advantage of that mistake five plays later when McCaffrey ran 3 yards for a touchdown to make it 10-3 with about a minute left in the first half.

 INJURIES